British Aerospace 146: Firefighting air tanker conversions

 Firefighting air tanker versions of both the BAe 146 and the Avro RJ85 have been manufactured by the conversion of aircraft previously operated by airlines in scheduled passenger service.
 Several organizations carry out such conversions, including U.S.-based Minden Air Corporation, Neptune Aviation Services, and Aero-Flite, a U.S. subsidiary of Canadian-based Conair Group.
 In January 2012, Conair Group announced its arrangements to market and promote the Avro RJ85 as a major air tanker platform.
 In October 2012, Air Spray Aviation of Alberta, Canada, purchased its first BAe 146 for conversion into an air tanker.
 Air Spray purchased a second airframe for conversion in October 2013.

 According to the 3 April 2017, edition of SpeedNews-The Windshield, an on-line aviation publication, 14 BAE Systems-built BAe 146-200 and Avro RJ85 jets are in service in North America as aerial firefighting air tankers, with Conair flying seven Avro RJ85 aircraft and Neptune Aviation operating seven BAe 146-200 aircraft.
 The article also states that Conair is converting an eighth Avro RJ85 for use as an air tanker, while Neptune is converting two more BAe 146-200s for aerial firefighting use.
 In addition, Air Spray is mentioned in this article as having acquired five BAe 146-200s for conversion to air tankers.

 Airbus E-Fan X

 The Airbus/Rolls-Royce/Siemens E-Fan X was a hybrid electric aircraft demonstrator being developed by a partnership of Airbus, Rolls-Royce plc and Siemens.

 Announced on 28 November 2017, it followed previous electric flight demonstrators towards sustainable transport for the European Commission's Flightpath 2050 Vision.

 An Avro RJ100 flying testbed would have one of its four Honeywell LF507 turbofans replaced by a Rolls-Royce 2 MW electric motor, adapted by Rolls-Royce and powered by its AE2100 turboshaft, controlled and integrated by Airbus with a 2 t battery.

 Airbus and Rolls-Royce abandoned the E-Fan X programme several months before the planned first flight as the commercial aircraft industry changed its priorities during the COVID-19 pandemic.

+BAe 146-301 Atmospheric Research Aircraft

+A modified 146-300, the 146-301 ARA is used by the UK's FAAM Airborne Laboratory for atmospheric research in the UK and worldwide.
+The airframe used is the first BAe 146 to fly, the prototype 146-100 G-SSSH, which was extended to become the prototype 146-300 G-LUXE.
+It was converted to the ARA by BAE Systems between 2001 and 2004, and in 2025 passed 10,000 flying hours.
+It is intended to operate the aircraft through to 2040.